maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Determines whether ``selector`` is complex enough to actually require an extra selection step than only picking an item.
 This is normally ```TRUE`` <TRUE:CAPS>`_ if ``selector`` has multiple columns, multiple selection, or when it is a more complex widget, like :class:`HildonTouchSelectorEntry` .

-This information is useful for widgets containing a :class:`HildonTouchSelector` , like :class:`PickerDialog` , that could need a "Done" button, in case that its internal :class:`HildonTouchSelector` has multiple columns, for instance.
+This information is useful for widgets containing a :class:`TouchSelector` , like :class:`PickerDialog` , that could need a "Done" button, in case that its internal :class:`TouchSelector` has multiple columns, for instance.

 ``selector``:
-  A :class:`HildonTouchSelector`
+  A :class:`TouchSelector`

 :returns: